HotCakeX/Harden-Windows-Security/README.md

 - 🟦 Setting the Network Location of all connections to Public; [Public network means less trust to other network devices](https://support.microsoft.com/en-us/windows/make-a-wi-fi-network-public-or-private-in-windows-0460117d-8d3e-a7ac-f003-7a0da607448d).
 - 🟩 Disable [Printing over HTTP](https://learn.microsoft.com/en-us/troubleshoot/windows-server/printing/manage-connect-printers-use-web-browser) because HTTP is not encrypted and it's an old feature that's not used anymore.
 - 🟩 [Turns off downloading of print drivers over HTTP](https://learn.microsoft.com/en-us/windows/client-management/mdm/policy-csp-connectivity#connectivity-disabledownloadingofprintdriversoverhttp) because HTTP is not encrypted and that method isn't used anymore.
 [This is the recommended and secure way of downloading printer drivers in Windows 11](https://support.microsoft.com/en-us/windows/download-printer-drivers-in-windows-da9b1460-7299-4cc3-e974-33cf99d86880).
-- 🟦 Disables [IP Source Routing](https://learn.microsoft.com/en-us/previous-versions/windows/it-pro/windows-server-2008-R2-and-2008/dd349797(v=ws.10)#disableipsourcerouting); Source routing allows a computer that sends a packet to specify the route that the packet takes.
+- 🟧 Disables [IP Source Routing](https://learn.microsoft.com/en-us/previous-versions/windows/it-pro/windows-server-2008-R2-and-2008/dd349797(v=ws.10)#disableipsourcerouting); Source routing allows a computer that sends a packet to specify the route that the packet takes.
 Attackers can use source routed packets to obscure their identity and location.
   - After applying this and restarting your device, `Source Routing Behavior` in `netsh int IPv4 show global` shows `Drop` instead of the default `dontforward` value (in [Windows 11 dev build 25272](https://blogs.windows.com/windows-insider/2023/01/05/announcing-windows-11-insider-preview-build-25272/)).
+  - In Group Policy, it's located at: Computer Configuration -> Administrative Templates -> MSS (Legacy) -> "MSS: (NoNameReleaseOnDemand) Allow the computer to ignore NetBIOS name release requests except from WINS servers" to "Enabled".

-- 🟦 Allows the device to [ignore NetBIOS name release requests.](https://support.microsoft.com/en-us/topic/security-configuration-guidance-support-ea9aef24-347f-15fa-b94f-36f967907f2f) This setting is a good preventive measure for denial of service attacks against name servers and other very important server roles.
+- 🟧 Allows the device to [ignore NetBIOS name release requests.](https://support.microsoft.com/en-us/topic/security-configuration-guidance-support-ea9aef24-347f-15fa-b94f-36f967907f2f) This setting is a good preventive measure for denial of service attacks against name servers and other very important server roles.